Nutrition for Stroke Survivors

 Eating a healthy diet is a critical part of not only recovery after stroke but overall health and wellness.

-However, this simple diet challenge became the nutritional framework that I leaned on in the earliest weeks and months of recovery.
+Stuck at home with little energy to cook and no ability to go to the grocery store alone, this simple diet challenge became the nutritional framework that I leaned on in the earliest weeks and months of recovery.

 This simple diet challenge became the nutritional framework that I leaned on in the earliest weeks and months of recovery.